Muppet Babies (1984 TV series): Home media

 Although not every Muppet Babies episode was released on VHS, a number of them were released between 1988 and 1999 in the United States.
 Kraft Foods offered two Muppet Babies tapes sponsored by Kraft Marshmallows in 1989.
-Jim Henson Video and Buena Vista Home Video released Explore with Us, Let's Build, and Time to Play on January 29, 1993, pricing at $12.99 per tape.
+Buena Vista Home Video released Explore with Us, Let's Build, and Time to Play on January 29, 1993, pricing at $12.99 per tape.
 The home video series, Yes, I Can, was released with Yes, I Can Learn and Yes, I Can Help on June 16, 1995 and Yes, I Can Be a Friend on August 11, 1995 as part of Jim Henson's Preschool Collection, pricing at $12.99 per tape.
 The series focused on Robin the Frog, who asks his uncle Kermit for assistance in different chores he was struggling with.
 Each tape included two Muppet Babies episodes.
 In 1999, Interactive Learning Group released three Muppet Babies tapes for the Video Buddy interactive video play system, pricing at $15.95 per tape.

 In 2003, four episodes were made available, in uncut form, as bonus DVDs with 10-inch Muppet Babies plush toys distributed by Toy Play: "The Daily Muppet", "Eight Take Away One Equals Panic", "Piggy's Hyper-Activity Book", and "Gonzo's Video Show".
 There have been no plans announced of other DVD releases of Muppet Babies.
+In 2023, animator Guy Gilchrist confirmed that Muppet Babies would least likely be available for streaming due to copyright and trademark difficulties.

 Reception

+Critical response

+Throughout the show's run, it received universal acclaim from critics.
+After its debut, David Bianculli of Knight-Ridder Newspapers commented that it is one of the two Saturday-morning cartoons that "sound promising [compared to the other two programs]" and praised the show as a "wonderful addition to the Saturday-morning roster."
+Mike Hughes of Garnett News Service ranked the show as one of the two best Saturday-morning shows of 1984, describing the Muppet Babies as "cute" and the script as "fresh and funny".
+He praised the script as "much better than [other Saturday-morning shows]."
+In his "On TV" review on The Reporter Dispatch issue from October 21, 1984, he also commented that the writing "ranks up" with The Adventures of Rocky and Bullwinkle and Friends and Danger Mouse.
+Steve McKerrow of The Evening Sun stated that the show is a "standout" to "cheaply-executed" Saturday-morning cartoons and described it as a "cartoon outgrowth [...] that makes [the audience] wish all children's programs could be this good."
+He also stated that it is the "kind of show that puts the bulk of the Saturday line-up to shame".
+He praised the show as "clever" and "honestly funny", commenting that the show takes a "floor-level, child's-eye view of the world".
+He also praised the Muppet Babies as "well and colorfully animated".
+Later, on his article from September 28, 1985, he commented that the program Muppets, Babies & Monsters is a "welcome addition to the [Saturday-morning] lineup."